btunabilgili/SignalRSystemMonitoring/README.md

 # SignalRSystemMonitoring

 Real-time system monitoring(CPU-Memory-Disk usage) with SignalR and Chart.js.
-Used Serenity template.
+Used Serenity template for base project.